Marine Life and Tropical Ornamentals

 The figures below show commercial landings (numbers harvested) for some popular finfish and invertebrate species in Florida during 2013-2017.
 Please note that 2017 data are preliminary and not yet finalized.
 The years are depicted by different color bars.

 Requirements to Collect Marine Life:

 Commercial marine life collectors are required to possess a Saltwater Products License (SPL) with the Restricted Species (RS) and Marine Life (ML) endorsements.
 A Special Activity License (SAL) is required to use the quinaldine chemical to harvest marine life species.
 Park permits may also be required.
-Recreational collectors are required to possess a saltwater fishing license and are limited to five of each species per person per day, which is included in a 20-organism per day Marine Life aggregate bag limit.
+Recreational harvesters are required to have a saltwater fishing license and are limited to five of each species per person per day, which is included in a 20-organism per day Marine Life aggregate bag limit.
 In order to maintain collected organisms in a healthy condition, recreational harvesters are limited to the use of hand held nets, barrier nets, drop nets, slurp guns, storage bags, and rods to harvest dwarf seahorses.
 Additionally, all Marine Life organisms must be landed alive.